artkh24/CarND-PID-Control-Project/README.md

 **CarND PID Control Project**

 The goals / steps of this project are the following:
-* Implementa PID Controller to control car in simulator
+* Implement a PID Controller to control car in simulator
 * Test on simulator that the car stays on track
 * Summarize the results with a written report